department-of-veterans-affairs/vagov-content/pages/careers-employment/veteran-owned-business-support.md

 ---
 layout: page-breadcrumbs.html
 template: topic-landing
-title: Register To Do Business With VA And Get Support For Your Veteran-Owned Small Business
+title: Get Support For Your Veteran-Owned Small Business
-heading: Register to do business with VA and get support for your Veteran-Owned Small Business
+heading: Get support for your Veteran-owned small business
 display_title: Veteran-owned business support
+description: Register your Veteran-owned business to get support from VA.
+Learn how registering a Veteran-owned small business (VOSB) or service-disabled Veteran-owned small business (SDVOSB) can give you advantages when bidding on government contracts, tax relief, and better access to capital.
 concurrence: complete
 order: 5
 spoke: Get benefits